redspider/codewars2014/README.md

 $out = `curl --insecure $url`
 ```

-as their request code to using machanize instead.
+as their request code to using mechanize instead.

 Finally we were approaching the solution.
 With one caveat - Martyn realised that he wasn't saving the output HTML
 anywhere so when it hit 100 we wouldn't actually have the solution code.
 Fortunately mean Grant had decided to be